HoshinoKoji/js-exform/README.md

   optValues: ['value1', 'value2'], // For 'radio', 'checkbox', 'scale'
   required: true, // Whether answer is required
   minOpts: 1, // For 'checkbox', minimum options to select
-  maxOpts: 3  // For 'checkbox', maximum options to select }
+  maxOpts: 3,  // For 'checkbox', maximum options to select
+  allowBack: true // Override global back button setting for this item }
 ```